kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   restore Pod, bypassing the scheduler, was rejected.
 It forces users to copy node names into Pod templates and update them for every checkpoint.
 Admission derives the node from the `PodCheckpoint` instead, and the scheduler places the Pod.

+- **Unrestricted opaque runtime options.** Passing any option through to the runtime was rejected because an option added later could grant more privilege than the user holds.
+Options must be allowed on the RuntimeClass; see [Runtime Options](#runtime-options).

 - **`PodCheckpoint` as a CRD.** Shipping `PodCheckpoint` as a CRD (in an out-of-tree controller bundle) was considered and rejected for the in-tree KEP scope.
 As a CRD, the